iCliniq Logo

 Patient's Query

 I have attached the files.
-I have lost about 4.4 - 6.6 lbs in the last six months, but I believe that is mostly due to me eating very light.
-I was only eating rice for many weeks in between as I was bit scared to eat roti, sabji with oil and spices.
-Also, I have been drinking lactose-free low-fat milk instead of a regular one.
-Plus my wife is back home so I am having issues with cooking as I do not get enough time due to studies and job.
+I have lost about 4.4 - 6.6 lbs in the last six months, but I believe that is mostly due to my eating very lightly.
+I was only eating rice for many weeks in between, as I was a bit scared to eat roti, sabji with oil and spices.
+Also, I have been drinking lactose-free low-fat milk instead of regular one.
+Plus, my wife is back home, so I am having issues with cooking as I do not get enough time due to studies and my job.
 So I ate food from outside a lot.
-This pain started last December.
+This pain started last year.

-I am a non- smoker.
-I have pain only in upper left abdominal pain, no other symptoms, no vomit, or indigestion or bowel movement issues.
-Had bright red blood once about three months ago in stool, but I believe that was due to constipation (assumed by my doctor), I have been taking fibers since then and no issues after that.
+I am a non-smoker.
+I have pain only in the upper left abdominal pain, no other symptoms, no vomit, or indigestion or bowel movement issues.
+Had bright red blood once about three months ago in stool, but I believe that was due to constipation (assumed by my doctor), I have been taking fiber since then, and no issues after that.

 Answered by Dr. Ajeet Kumar